 Driving Access to Care: Infoway’s Strategic Focus

 Infoway has developed a strategy to improve access to care and access to health information for all Canadians, especially those who are most vulnerable and have the greatest need.
 Over the next four years, our Driving Access to Care strategy will focus on large, multi-jurisdictional or pan-Canadian digital health projects to empower Canadians and strengthen their care teams.
-Join Michael Green, President and CEO of Canada Health Infoway, as he describes the new strategy and the important role that partnerships with industry will play in driving its success.
+Join Michael Green, President and CEO and Lynne Zucker, Vice President, Clinical Systems Integration of Canada Health Infoway, as they describe the new strategy and the important role that partnerships with industry will play in driving its success.

 |DATE||Wednesday, April 4, 2018|